jjmcdermott/Recompute/README.md

 ![recompute](https://raw.github.com/cjw-charleswu/Recompute/master/images/recompute.png)

+### Recomputation example: gecode

+Gecode is a constraint programming solver.
+To recompute the latest version of gecode from [Github](https://github.com/ampl/gecode), start the server.
+Open a web browser and type: `localhost:[port]`.
+You will see a front page similar to the image above, likely without any recomputation project listed.
+Enter a name, say `gecode`, and the url `https://github.com/ampl/gecode`.
+If you have all the dependencies installed, you should see that the server is creating your vm from the terminal where the server was started.
+The process should finish within 10 minutes.
+Then you will browser will download the Vagrant box containing gecode.
+This was tested on a host machine running Fedora21, using ubuntu/trusty64 as the base image for the virtual machine.

+To start the virtual machine, use Vagrant from the directory containing the Vagrant box:

+- `$ vagrant init`
+- `$ vagrant up`
+- `$ vagrant ssh`

 ## Dependencies

 The server is written in Python, using Tornado and Flask.
 You will need Python2.7x.
 We recommend running the server